xtemp/xtemp/README.md

 xtemp
 =====

+*xtemp is now in pre-alpha state under active development*

-XML Templating Engine for PHP
+XML Templating Engine for PHP.
+It's designed as a XML preprocessor for the [Latte template engine](https://github.com/nette/latte).